Telegrams were usually in You No Take Candle as a way to save money on transmission costs and work for the operators, cutting transmission time.

 The reason so many characters who exhibit this trope are barbarians is that this trope is literally the origin of the word "barbarian".
 A barbarian was someone who spoke "bar bar bar..." (i.e. incoherent babble, like the bleating of sheep) instead of the language proper.
+Since the only proper language (according to the Greeks, who coined the term) was Greek, the original meaning of "barbarian" was a non-Greek.
 Only later did its meaning broaden to uncivilized behavior in general.

 Latin too.
 "Barba" means beard, and "barbarus" means unintelligible/jargon.
 Barbarian can be called a bearded babbler then.

 Afrikaans sounds this way compared to Dutch.
 Although the language has naturally matured over the centuries and has become a solid and distinct part of the Germanic language family, many, many aspects of it sound like "baby speak" to the average Dutch person.
 This, in turn, makes the stereotype of an African person speaking in very broken and primitive syntax a very valid (and definitely not dead) trope in Dutch media, because this is exactly what the linguistic roots of Afrikaans are.
 The indigenous people were forced to speak Dutch, with no way of actually learning the syntax and grammar - and several centuries later, the language still retains many "you no take candle" type phrases.